scheeloong/scheeloong.github.io/_contents/02-research.md

 * [Statement Of Purpose Fall 2016](./pdf/statementOfPurposeUofTMIE.pdf)

-## MASc Research Direction: Machine Learning applied to Recommender Systems
+## MASc Research Direction
+Machine Learning applied to Recommender Systems

 Of course, I'll need to bias my time on a very specific research, within the field of Machine Learning.
 I will mainly be applying my diverse ML knowledge to tackle Recommender Systems problems.